-Your business is probably your biggest asset, so it’s important to have an accurate estimate of its value.
+Your business is probably your biggest asset, it’s essential to have an accurate estimate of its value.
 The only problem is that company valuation is a complex discipline that involves several different factors.
 How much is my company worth?
 What is the best strategy for a business valuation?
 What are the variables that drive the value of a company?

-This whitepaper is intended to give you some basic insights into the most popular business valuation methods.
+This whitepaper is to give you some fundamental insights into the most popular business valuation methods.
 You will also learn how to value a company, starting with a standard framework.
 In the end, you should have a basic understanding and all the tools to conduct an elementary business valuation.

 Placing a valuation on your business is a complicated procedure.
 It takes the perfect combination of science and expertise.
 Company valuations are an art, not a science.
 Quote too low a figure, and you will undersell your company; aim too high, and you will never sell.

 Determining fair value for a company is never an easy process.
-To the owner, the method of valuation is personal and emotional, and many times, they have an unrealistic idea of how much their company is worth.
+To the owner, the method of valuation is personal and emotional.
+Often, they have an unrealistic idea of how much their company is worth.
 To the buyer, the valuation process is far more objective.
 Also, is this a financial or strategic buyer?
 Both will look at “fair value” differently.
 Finding balance can prove to be extremely difficult.

 A certified business valuation, by an accredited Business Appraisal Florida team member, takes strategic and in-depth analysis to determine an accurate estimation of a company’s worth.
 There are numerous factors included in the process of establishing a selling price and determining whether an investor’s offer is fair.
 It takes more than just a range of numbers to value a company.
-However, the biggest factor that will affect the value of a company is how much a buyer is willing to pay.
+However, the most significant factor that will affect the value of a company is how much a buyer is willing to pay.

 With that in mind, this whitepaper will try to answer a small business owners’ more stringent question: how much is my company worth?

 Methods of Valuation